LabCo/ngrammer/README.md

 # NGrammer

-Calculates and counts ngrams from a json documnet
+Calculates and counts ngrams from a json document

 ## to install